paluh/purescript-routing-bob/README.md

 ## Limitations

-It is called `bob`, because it contains arbitrary, nonconfigurable and partial routes generators based on `Generic` instances.
+It is called `Just bob`, because it contains arbitrary, nonconfigurable and partial routes generators based on `Generic` instances.
 When it will grow up maybe it will became `purescript-boomerang-routing`.

 Currently you can generate routes only for some subset of purescript types - if you want extend this set and have proposition how to encode others I'm really open to merge pull requests.